Fashion / Style

 Ngali

-Wiradjuri woman Denni Francisco's Ngali is a melbourne based label that heavily features printed silk silhouettes from First Nations visual artists to create designs which are applied to airy tunics, scarves and breezy button-ups.
-Ngali first showed at AAFW in 2021, and creates purposeful wearable art for any occasion.
+Wiradjuri woman Denni Francisco's Ngali is a Melbourne based label.
+The brand heavily features printed silk silhouettes from First Nations visual artists.
+The created designs are added to airy tunics, scarves and breezy button-ups.
+Ngali first showed at AAFW in 2021, and continues creates purposeful wearable art for any occasion.

 Stay inspired, follow us.